BrunoMonti/BrunoMonti/README.md

 - 📫 How to reach me: ...

-- ⚡ Fun fact: **I'm colorblind, and even with that working by comunicating data and insights** &emsp;
+- ⚡ Fun fact: **I'm colorblind, and even with that, still working by comunicating data and insights** &emsp;

 ## Me around the web: